uber/kraken/docs/lazy-pull-streaming-production-plan.md

 A6 + A5 ─▶ A7 lazy activation (demand+readahead+SetLazy) ─▶ A8 ReadAt ─▶ A9
 A10 config + cleanup (last)
-A11 origin range-download client + retry (independent; activated by Stack B's B5)
+A11 origin range-download client + retry (independent; activated by Stack B's B5) A1 + A7 + A8 ─▶ A12 stream-aware priority classes (independent; reservation-ordering only)
 ```

 ### 5.2 PR budget table